82nc/stl/README.md

 * Hats off to the author Jie Hou

 * Files here may have some errors
-* Save the structures of the STL source code
+* Save main structures of the STL code